 Their issues, however, ran deeper.
 It is perhaps no coincidence that their final season was also their first in a new deal with Ferrari, which should have lasted from the 2008-09 season to the 2013-14 season.
 A ten-race calendar turned into a seven-race calendar.
 I will not claim to have inside knowledge, but clearly the change of car and the Ferrari deal was negotiated badly and effectively killed the series.
 Whilst A1 Grand Prix should have been heading to Surfers’ Paradise in October 2009, their cars were still stuck in London.

 It seems clear to me that A1 Grand Prix jumped the gun with its Ferrari deal, especially during the worldwide recession, the series should have waited until they were more financially stable before agreeing to these deals.
 I do miss A1 Grand Prix.
 Yes, we can remember the stupid moments, but also, the country versus country formula provided some extremely good racing, the Durban street track a notable favourite.

-The next Winter series set to take the limelight is Formula E. Most of their timeslots are friendly to a European audience, but is unusually on a Saturday, so it’ll be interesting to see how that fares.
+The next Winter series set to take the limelight is Formula E. Most of their timeslots are friendly to a European audience, but is unusually on a Saturday, so it will be interesting to see how that fares.
 As for A1 Grand Prix, would I like to see it back in some form?
-I’d love to see it back.
+I would love to see it back.
 One day.